Parking and Transportation

 3. Space and rates are subject to change.

-5. The purchase of a parking permit does not guarantee space availability unless specific assignment of a space is made.
-Over 5,400 parking spaces now exist on campus.
-Rates are based on proximity to the center of campus.
-Parking & Traffic Guidelines Handbooks are available from The Campus Hub, University Security, and the Cashier’s Office.
-For parking permit prices and locations, go to http://www.mnsu.edu/parking
+5. The purchase of parking privilege does not guarantee space availability unless specific assignment of a space is made.
+Rates are based on proximity to the center of campus – the closer you park to the campus core the more expensive the parking privilege.
+Electronic paperless version of the Parking & Traffic Guidelines Handbook can be found on the Parking and Transportation Website, with printed versions available from Facilities Services or University Security offices.
+For parking prices and locations, go to http://www.mnsu.edu/parking.

 6. The vehicle owner is responsible for finding a legal parking space.

-9. The Facilities Service Director, in consultation with the Parking and Transportation Advisory Committee, administers the Parking & Transportation Program.
-A hearing is held in March of each year to seek formal public response of proposals for change.
+9. The Facilities Service Director, in consultation with the Parking and Transportation Advisory Committee, and, for busing the Sustainability Fee Advisory Committee, administers the overall Parking & Transportation Program which includes all parking, busing, and Traffic Control related issues A public hearing on parking policies.
+Parking capital improvements, and parking budgets is held in March of each year to seek formal public response of proposals for change.

-12. A contract with the Greater Mankato Transit System shall identify busing routes and services.
-Funding for such services shall be derived in part from mandatory student activity fees related to the Student Senate (MSSA) endorsed Green Transportation initiative wherein MavCard users using any city bus, including the University’s U-Zone route buses, ride free of charge.
+11. Busing Contract - contract with the Mankato Transit System shall identify busing routes and services.
+Funding for such services shall be derived in part from a mandatory student fee which is reviewed each April by Student Government’s Sustainability Fee Advisory Committee.

 Rationale